ryalin/clique/README.md

 This week was dedicated to completing parallelization with OpenMP and starting CUDA parallelization.
 It is also dedicated to starting the milestone report.
 Because of week 2 being behind schedule, the work in week 3 was also behind.
 For week 3, we worked out bugs from the previous week, wrote python scripts to generate large testing files, created a faster (recursive) and less memory intensive sequential implementation, and worked on parallelization with OpenMP.
 We also cleaned up the codebase.

-### Week 4 (12/2 - 12/8) (IN PROGRESS)
+### Week 4 (12/2 - 12/8)

-This week is still a work in progress, but the milestone report was done and submitted on 12/4/2023.
-At this moment in time, we have a small bit of OpenMP parallelization to do, with some benchmarking needed to ensure the speedup hits our targets of num_cores * 1/2.
-CUDA parallelization should start mid-late week.
+After the readjustment of schedules and the submission of the milestone report, we finished OpenMP parallezation.
+There was a lot of time spent on reordering file structure, thinking about good tests, and writing benchmarking code.
 One roadblock we may face are exams in other courses, which should mostly wrap up around 12/6, leaving us ample time to work on the project for the rest of the time.
+We started looking into CUDA parallelization strategies.

+### Week 5 (12/9 - 12/15) (IN PROGRESS)

+After a meeting with professor and a couple hours of experimentation, we decided that a CUDA implementation was not feasible for parallelizing the clique decision problem.
+We have since pivoted to using MPI and OpenMP in conjuction to speedup our recursive clique finder code (it is finished).
+We also introduced our own Bron-Kerbosch algorithm implementation and are working to effectively parallelizing it with OpenMP.
+We have also started the project report and posterboard design.

 ## Current Revised Schedule